Visit Cape Town And Discover South Africa's Charming Mother City

 Whichever you prefer, there is a season in Cape Town that is cut out just for you.

-How To Get To Cape Town
+How do i Get To Cape Town?

 There are direct flights to Cape Town International Airport from no less than 30 cities worldwide, including African and Middle Eastern cities; London in the UK and various cities in Europe, as well as Mauritius in the Indian Ocean.

-Welcome To Cape Town International Airport
+Cape Town International Airport

-Cape Town International Airport has recently benefitted from substantial renovations in excess of R1 billion.
 The airport can accommodate 60 000 take-offs and landings and is well-equipped with customer services and facilities.

 Comprehensive banking and currency exchange services are available, while a dozen dining outlets will ensure you don't go hungry.
 There are around 30 regular and duty-free retailers and executive lounges.